How not to gain weight on a cruise and other essential cruise tips.

-- We both decided early on in the cruise that in order not to gain weight we would see the world cruise as a fitness cruise to adventure rather than a cruise to eat.
+- We both decided early on in the cruise that we needed to find out how not to gain weight on a cruise, so in order not to gain weight we would see the world cruise as a fitness cruise to adventure rather than a cruise to eat.
 And after a week of eating All Of The Food and doing lots of Specialty Dining, we felt like slugs, so we calmed down to be more judicious in our food choices!

 - I always did a double loop around the buffet to see what was available and made my choices before piling things on my plate.

 - I also always chose the small dinner plate as opposed to the large one, and I tried not to go back for seconds (a sure way to gain weight).